 The story was untrue.
 The real welfare queen had defrauded the government of $8,000 using a few false identities.

 Reagan was not alone in stoking resentment against poor beneficiaries of government assistance.
 Donald Trump more recently claimed that “I know people that work three jobs and they live next to somebody who doesn’t work at all.
 And the person who is not working at all and has no intention of working at all is making more money and doing better than the person that’s working his and her ass off.”
 Trump also claimed in 2011, the existence of “a food stamp crime wave.”
 Neither of these claims was supported by evidence.

 Like much of the public, Trump believes that most black people are poor.
 The New York Times reports that, “Trump also said to black voters: “You’re living in poverty; your schools are no good; you have no jobs.”

-Those who see people in poverty as “others” are more likely to ascribe their condition exclusively to lack of personal responsibility, ignoring other factors, like education, disability, racial discrimination and family structure.
-These beliefs often lead to support for coercive government assistance policies for the poor, such as work requirements for medical, food and housing assistance.
+Those who see people in poverty as “others” are more likely to ascribe their condition exclusively to a lack of personal responsibility, ignoring other factors, like education, disability, racial discrimination, and family structure.
+These beliefs often lead to support for coercive government assistance policies for the poor, such as work requirements for medical, food, and housing assistance.

 Poverty in Upstate Metropolitan Areas

 More than one in seven (540,000) residents of five upstate metropolitan areas – Albany-Schenectady-Troy, Buffalo-Niagara Falls, Rochester, Syracuse, and Utica-Rome – lived in poverty in 2016, roughly comparable to the national average of 15%.